The State

 Political Thought

-The breakdown of modern states: Analyzing the Behemoth metaphor in Hobbes's political theory
+The Collapse of Newly Established States: Analyzing the Behemoth Metaphor in Hobbes’s Political Theory

 Mohammad Abdolahpour Chenari